The Rescue (painting)

 The Rescue is an oil on canvas painting by John Everett Millais, from 1855.
 It is depiction of a fireman rescuing three children from a house fire, with their mother receiving them back into her arms.

 The painting

 Millais witnessed the death of a fireman in the course of a rescue, and decided to depict the subject.
 The fire brigade had only recently been transformed from private businesses dedicated to the protection of property to a public institution charged to protect life first.

 Millais sought to create the correct effects of light and smoke by using a sheet of coloured glass and by burning planks of wood.
 This emphasis on fleeting effects of colour and light was a new departure in his art.

 The painting is also notable for its startling transitions of colour, particularly the dramatic effect by which the sleeve of the mother's nightgown changes from slatey blue to pale pink.
 This led to much critical comment at the time.

+The Rescue is a pendant (companion piece) to Millais' The Order of Release, 1746 (1852–53).